 There’s nothing more complicated for webmasters than to manage their website users.
 If your website or e-commerce solution users aren’t managed correctly, they can inflict site-breaking damage and loosen up tight security protocols.
 While WordPress user management is vitally important, you also have to be able to run your business.
 You do not want to […]

 How to make your WordPress website CCPA compliant

 This guide will walk you through what the CCPA website compliance requirements are.
 It also explains what it means for your website in practice, and how to implement the necessary changes.
 So without further ado, let’s begin by discussing the principal themes of the CCPA.

 What are the 2FA backup codes?

 When you use two-factor authentication (2FA) on your WordPress website, you need the username, password, and a one-time code to login.
 The one-time code can be generated by an app, sent to you over email, or generated by a third party specialized device.
 However, how can you still login if you not have access to the 2FA app, or the mailbox where the 2FA code was sent?
 Is there a fail safe backup plan?

 This WordPress tutorials explains how you can configure the WordPress automatic update to ensure that your websites and blogs always run on the latest, most stable and secure WordPress version.
 It also explains how to enable automatic updating of WordPress plugins and theme.

 How to manually deactivate WordPress plugins

 Plugins are a great aspect of using WordPress.
 However, at some point, you’ll need to uninstall or deactivate a plugin for one reason or another.
 This might present a problem, in that, the default method for deactivating WordPress plugins might not be always available.
-For example, to fix an issue where you lose access to […]

 What is regulatory compliance & how does it affect WordPress security?